Eurasia: Geology

-In geology, Eurasia is often considered as a single rigid megablock, but this is debated.
+In geology, Eurasia is often considered as a single rigid mega block, but this is debated.
 Eurasia formed between 375 and 325 million years ago with the merging of Siberia, Kazakhstania, and Baltica, which was joined to Laurentia (now North America), to form Euramerica.

 Rivers

 This is a list of the longest rivers in Eurasia.
 Included are all rivers over 3000 km.

 Mountains

 All of the 100 highest mountains on Earth are in Eurasia, in the Himalaya, Karakoram, Hindu Kush, Pamir, Hengduan, and Tian Shan mountain ranges, and all peaks above 7,000 metres are in these ranges and the Transhimalaya.
 Other high ranges include the Kunlun, Hindu Raj, and Caucasus Mountains.
 The Alpide belt stretches 15,000 km across southern Eurasia, from Java in Maritime Southeast Asia to the Iberian Peninsula in Western Europe, including the ranges of the Himalayas, Karakoram, Hindu Kush, Alborz, Caucasus, and the Alps.
 Long ranges outside the Alpide Belt include the East Siberian, Altai, Scandinavian, Qinling, Western Ghats, Vindhya, Byrranga, and Annamite Ranges.